 Concrete finishing is a very friendly material that can be used in a variety of ways.

-However, as you can see, there are many different finishes to choose from and the one you choose will depend on how good your final product looks.
+However, you can see, that there are many different finishes to choose from and it will depend on how good your final product looks.

 Therefore, before you start pouring concrete, you must first determine which finish style will work best for you.